ryley-o/GuardedEthTokenSwapper/TEST_README.md

 ## Important Notes

-### Fork Block 23620206
+### Fork Testing Blocks

-**CRITICAL**: All fork testing must use block `23620206`.
-This block is specifically optimized for:
+**Validated Block (23620206):**
-- All 14 tokens have verified liquidity
+- All 14 tokens have VERIFIED liquidity
 - Oracle feeds are active and accurate
 - Uniswap V3 pools have optimal liquidity distribution
 - 5% oracle validation tolerance is achievable

-Using any other block may result in test failures due to liquidity or pricing issues.
+- **Use for:** Deterministic testing and CI/CD

+**Latest Block (Dynamic):**
+- Tests current mainnet state
+- Liquidity and prices may differ from validated configuration
+- Some tests may fail if market conditions changed
+- **Use for:** Ongoing monitoring and compatibility checks

+**Recommendation:** Use validated block (23620206) for regression testing and deployment validation.
+Use latest block for monitoring current mainnet compatibility.

 ### Shell Scripts

-Two convenience scripts are provided:
+Three convenience scripts are provided:
 - `./test_quick.sh` - Fast tests without fork (development)
-- `./test_fork.sh` - Comprehensive fork testing (production validation)
+- `./test_fork.sh` - Validated fork testing at block 23620206 (CI/CD)
+- `./test_fork_latest.sh` - Latest block fork testing (monitoring)

 ## Test Coverage